 With the 1977 album Carolina Dreams came an even bigger hit: "Heard it in a Love Song."
 It became the band's only top 15 single and cemented Toy Caldwell as a songwriter and storyteller on par with just about anyone in Nashville.

 By 1979's Running Like the Wind, the group began embracing a jazz fusion sound which to modern ears bridges the very narrow gap between classic Southern rock bands and the jam band scene.

 One post-'70s studio album of note, 1993's Walk Outside the Lines, features a more country sound.
 Brooks co-wrote the title track for one of many bands to inspire his high-energy live show.
 As it turns out, Brooks plus the Marshall Tucker Band sounds like a would-be Hank Williams Jr. single.

 Speaking of live shows, Gray, the final original member, and the current lineup of bassist Tony Black, drummer B.B.
-Borden, keyboardist Marcus James Henderson, guitarist Chris Hicks and guitarist Rick Willis are known nowadays to hit the road with Daniels for a split MTB/CDB bill.
+Borden, keyboardist Marcus James Henderson, guitarist Chris Hicks and guitarist Rick Willis were known in pre-COVID 19 times to hit the road with Daniels for a split MTB/CDB bill.

 This story previously ran on Feb.
 12, 2020.